JainamBheda/OOPS-Notes-By-Jainam-Bheda/Classes and Objects.md

 ## Why Classes required ?

 - Classes is blueprint /  template for creating the objects.
-- It groups data and variable
+- It groups data and methods together.
+- Without classes, we’d have to write separate code for each object, which is **messy and repetitive**.

+## Objects